 Motivational speaker and author Tony Robbins, who also runs an e-commerce store, once had to face such a situation.
 Tony was scheduled to hold a webinar for his company’s coaching clients.
-Like it often happens, technical difficulties got in the way.
-Many of those who had registered for the webinar were not able to attend it.
+Like it often happens, technical difficulties get in the way.
+Many of those who had registered for the webinar could not attend it.
 It was a bad customer experience.

 Now, Robbins could have just held his hands up and said, ‘Sorry, not our fault.’
 That would have been alright, although some of the coaching clients would have been disappointed.

 Instead, Robbins’ team saw an opportunity there to offer good customer support and grabbed it.
-The Tony Robbins’ team offered the troubled registrants a $50 coupon to avail on any Tony product at their online store.
+The Tony Robbins team offered the troubled registrants a $50 coupon to avail of any Tony product at their online store.

 — Francesca S Nicasio (@francescaSN) December 16, 2019